jessicalnewell/jessicalnewell.github.io/_posts/2019-02-09-feature_selection_king_county_house_sales.markdown

 Well, not so fast.
 While this was a good exercise in practicing the mathematic modeling & programming to create the algorithm there's a huge missing piece here: is this data useful in real life?

 I would say no, the data set given is far too limited to be useful in predicting house sale prices.
-After all, is said and done with this project I am left to wonder whether bathrooms, square footage, grade, and the view would be the only factors I'd be interested tracking if I were a real estate agent.
+After all is said and done with this project, I am left to wonder whether bathrooms, square footage, grade, and the view would be the only factors I'd be interested tracking if I were a real estate agent.

 What about other features like the style of house (is it a craftsman or a colonial), the neighborhood, access to public transportation, or the school district.
 These are all features that'd I'd be interested in as a buyer, so I'm sure as an agent it would be helpful to see if any of these an numerous other qualitative factors would be useful in predicting the price.